Singapore Maid Agency Fees for Foreign Domestic Workers and Employers

 You might also be interested in:

-There are close to 700 maid agencies in Singapore that place full-time foreign domestic workers (FDW) with families.
-In many cases, employers approach a maid agency to assist in matching them with a domestic worker and then handling the work permit application that follows.
+There are close to 700 maid agencies in Singapore that place full-time foreign domestic workers (FDWs) with families.
+In many cases, employers approach a maid agency to assist in matching them with a maid and then handling the work permit application that follows.
 However, a growing trend is for employers to undertake direct hires – thereby saving costs for themselves and their maids.

 What should I know about maid agencies?